Track My Read – FAQs

 - Simpler reporting for the school as a whole – one set of results for the whole school.

-- You can still analyse and compare results by Class or Year Group (as long as you have uploaded Class or Year Group data), but only by downloading the Results spreadsheets in MS Excel, sorting the results and manually working out leader groups etc. This depends on how confident you are with Excel and how frequently you want to analyse results.
+- You can still analyse and compare results by Class or Year Group (as long as you have uploaded Class or Year Group data), but only by downloading the Results spreadsheets in Microsoft Excel, sorting the results and manually working out leader groups etc. This depends on how confident you are with Excel and how frequently you want to analyse results.

 Multiple Track My Reads: